Cyclic contractions of dimer algebras always exist: Proof of main theorem

-\begin{proof} Let $\delta \in Q_1$ be the contracted arrow.
-Denote by $\psi: kQ \to kQ'$ the $k$-linear map defined by contracting $\delta$.
-To show that $Q'$ is a dimer quiver, it suffices to show that no cycle in $Q$ contracts to a vertex under $\psi$.
-Assume to the contrary that there is a cycle $p$ for which $\psi(p)$ is a vertex.
+(i) We first claim that $Q'$ is a dimer quiver.
+It suffices to show that no cycle in $Q$ contracts to a vertex under $\psi$.
+Assume to the contrary that there is a (nontrivial) cycle $p$ for which $\psi(p)$ is a vertex.

 Since $\delta$ is the only contracted arrow, we have $p = \delta$.
-Thus, since $\delta$ is an arrow (rather than a pseudo-arrow), $\delta$ is a cycle that is not equal to a vertex modulo $I$.
-Therefore, since $Q$ is cycle-nondegenerate, $\delta$ is contained in a perfect matching of $Q$.
+Furthermore, $\delta$ is not equal to a vertex modulo $I$ since it is an arrow, rather than a pseudo-arrow.
+Thus $\delta$ is contained in a perfect matching of $Q$, since $Q$ is cycle-nondegenerate.
 But $\delta$ is a cycle of length $1$.
-Whence $\delta$ is rigid, contrary to our assumption that $\delta$ is nonrigid.
+Therefore $\delta$ is rigid, contrary to assumption.